 At the start of his professional career, Jonathan spent eight years in the U.S. Senate, as staff director for the Commerce Committee, staff member of the Intelligence Committee and legislative director to Senator Jack Danforth (R-MO).
 Jonathan holds a BA in economics from Yale College, an MA in international affairs from Columbia University and a JD from Georgetown University Law Center.

 In March 2016, Jonathan left the FCC to join Conexon to help electric cooperatives bring FTTH broadband to rural areas throughout the country.
 He is currently a member of the board of directors of the Nicholville Telephone Company in upstate New York.

 VP, Project Management and Fiber Design

-Renee leads Conexon’s construction management and FTTH design projects.
+Renee leads Conexon’s FTTH design projects.
 She has over 20 years of GIS experience and project management.
 Renee started her career working for the State of Missouri where she served on the State GIS Advisory Board and provided support for emergency events and exercises at the Emergency Operations Center.
 Prior to Conexon, Renee worked at Co-Mo Connect, a subsidiary of Co-Mo Electric Cooperative, as the GIS Specialist.
-She has designed over 4,500 miles of fiber to the home plant.
+She has designed over 5,000 miles of fiber to the home plant.